How to Install phpMyAdmin on Its Own App

 Open the new public folder on your server and rename config.sample.inc.php to config.inc.php.

-Now, open config.inc.php and set a random string of characters for
+Now, open config.inc.php and set a random string of at least 32

 Logging In to phpMyAdmin